fieldtrip/website/development/project/opm_helmet_design.md

 ### Equidistant

 We can also use **[ft_electrodeplacement](/reference/ft_electrodeplacement)** to make an approximate equidistant arragement of an arbitrary number of OPM sensor locations.
-We can demonstrate this on the sperical headshape, but it works just as well on a realistic individual or population-based headshape.
+We can demonstrate this on the spherical headshape, but it works just as well on a realistic individual or population-based headshape.

     headshape = ft_read_headshape('spherical-head.stl');
     headshape.coordsys = 'ctf';